oconnor663/applied_crypto_2021_fall/sha256/readme.md

 **Outputs:** the value `majority(x, y, z)`

-Same follow-up question as above: Can you tell why this function is named "majority"?
-This one's a little tricker.
+Same follow-up question as above: Can you tell why this function is called "majority"?
+This one's a little trickier.
 Three bits put together have 2<sup>3</sup> = 8 possible values, and the easiest way to see this one is to just make a table and calculate what happens in each case.